 “Classic Dutch” is a panorama of classical music composed or performed in the Netherlands through the centuries.
-Most of the music in this series was selected from among the huge wealth of recordings made by Radio Netherlands’ own Music Department.
-In each program presenter Hélène Michaud speaks with a guest conductor, composer or music performer.
+Most of the music in this series was selected from among the huge wealth of recordings made by Radio Netherlands’ Music Department.
+In each programme, presenter Hélène Michaud speaks with a guest conductor, composer or music performer.

-Broadcast May 1, 2001
+Broadcast: May 1, 2001